 Seasonal Decompose

-Trend: This component captures the long-term movement in the data, showing the general direction (upward, downward, or stable) in stock prices over time.
+Seasonal decomposition is a powerful method for breaking down stock price data into its fundamental components, revealing underlying patterns that may not be immediately visible.
+The technique divides the time series data into three main components:- Trend: This component captures the long-term movement in the data, showing the general direction (upward, downward, or stable) in stock prices over time.
 The trend can highlight market sentiment and provide insights into sustained patterns that might be associated with company performance or broader economic indicators.

-Seasonal: The seasonal component reflects recurring fluctuations or cycles in the data, often influenced by periodic events like earnings announcements, fiscal quarters, or even broader economic cycles.
+- Seasonal: The seasonal component reflects recurring fluctuations or cycles in the data, often influenced by periodic events like earnings announcements, fiscal quarters, or even broader economic cycles.
 Analyzing seasonality allows us to understand recurring behaviors in stock price movements and anticipate potential cyclic trends.

-Residual: Also known as the “remainder” or “noise,” this component captures random fluctuations and irregularities in the data that aren’t explained by trend or seasonality.
+- Residual: Also known as the “remainder” or “noise,” this component captures random fluctuations and irregularities in the data that aren’t explained by trend or seasonality.
 These variations can result from unexpected events, news releases, or other market anomalies.

 Additive vs. Multiplicative Decomposition

 When performing seasonal decomposition, it’s essential to understand the distinction between additive and multiplicative models.
-These two models define how the components (trend, seasonal, and residual) interact within the time series data.
+These two models define how the components (trend, seasonal, and residual) interact within the time series data.-

 Additive Model: In an additive model, the components are added together to reconstruct the original time series.
 This model assumes that the effect of each component is constant over time.
 It’s most suitable when variations in seasonality and residuals are relatively uniform.